 The Oakes Ambulance is offering the Web Hybrid course as a convenient and flexible option for students taking EMS courses.
 A Web Hybrid course is taught partially online and on designated nights in the classroom for skills practice.
-Students will complete the online portion using the Zoom platform.
+Students will complete the online portion using the Go-To-Meeting system.